wywongbd/simple_travel_recommender/instagram_crawler/README.md

 # Instagram Crawler [![Build Status](https://travis-ci.org/huaying/instagram-crawler.svg?branch=master)](https://travis-ci.org/huaying/instagram-crawler)

+**ALL codes in this directory are not written by me, they are taken from [this](https://github.com/huaying/instagram-crawler) repository**.

 Below is what you can do with this program:
 - Get Instagram posts/profile/hashtag data without using Instagram API. `crawler.py`
 - Like posts automatically. `liker.py`